giturra/giturra.github.io/docs/cv.md

 ## Supervision

-* [2025 - Ongoing] Dominykas Petniunas, co-supervised with Petra Galuscakova, Master in Computer Science, University of Stavanger.
+* [2025] Dominykas Petniunas, co-supervised with Petra Galuscakova, Master in Computer Science, University of Stavanger.

 ## Books